VanBur/VanBur_RESTApi/README.md

 - Logger

 # Configurate
-In "src/config/config.go" file, where you can setup this application as you want.
+In "src/config/config.go" file.
+There you can setup this application as you want.

 # Tests
 Yes